cschleiden/blog/blog/_posts/2019-07-27-mt-rainier.md

 The wind at the summit was a bit stronger than expected and it was quite cold, I was certainly happy having carried my belay parka up the mountain.

-Due to exhaustion and the wind we did not stay too long at the summit, but took a quick break, registered ourself in the summit register, and got to enjoy the views for a bit.
+Due to exhaustion and the wind we did not stay too long at the summit, but took a quick break, registered ourselves in the summit register, and got to enjoy the views for a bit.

 ![Us at the summit](/assets/posts/2019-07-27-mt-rainier/summit.jpg) [Miriam](https://10hourflight.wordpress.com/) and me at the summit (freezing)